EricWiener/ai-notes/content/Research Papers/Multi-Agent Motion Forecasting as Language Modeling.md

 aliases:
   - MotionLM
 ---
+The following are my personal notes on the paper MotionLM.

 This paper achieves #1 on Waymo Open Motion Dataset (2023) by formulating multi-agent motion prediction as a language modeling task.
 They liken road agents to participants in a dialogue who exchange a dynamic series of actions and reactions and represent continuous trajectories as sequences of discrete motion tokens.

 The main contributions of the work are: